PasionMovil/veridis/site/wp-content/plugins/google-maps-widget/readme.txt

 * map type - road, satellite, map or hybrid
 * pin color
 * pin size
+* custom pin icon - any image can be used
 * zoom level
 * link type - lightbox, custom URL or disable link
-* map color scheme - new & old
+* map color scheme - default, refreshed, apple, gray, paper
 * text above map
 * text below map

 **Lightbox map options**

-* map size - width & height
+* map size - width & height (auto-adjusted on smaller screens)
 * map type - road, satellite, map or hybrid
 * zoom level
-* skin - light & dark
+* skin - light, dark, blue, rounded
 * show/hide address bubble
 * show/hide map title
 * header text
 * footer text

+**Shortcode**

+* by using the _[gmw id="#"]_ shortcode you can display the map in any page, post, or custom post type

 > If you need a Google Maps shortcode plugin you might be interested in purchasing our premium <a title="5sec Google Maps" href="http://5sec-google-maps-pro.webfactoryltd.com/">5sec Google Maps PRO</a> plugin.

+**What others say about the plugin**

-The plugin was voted on the <a href="http://themesplugins.com/Plugin-detail/google-maps-widget-google-map-free-plugin-for-wordpress/" title="Top 100 WordPressian plugin">Top 100 List</a> by WordPressian and made it on the <a href="http://tidyrepo.com/google-maps-widget/">Tidy Repo</a> list.
+* voted on the <a href="http://themesplugins.com/Plugin-detail/google-maps-widget-google-map-free-plugin-for-wordpress/" title="Top 100 WordPressian plugin">Top 100 List</a> by WordPressian
+* made it on the <a href="http://tidyrepo.com/google-maps-widget/">Tidy Repo</a> list
+* reviewed 5/5 by <a href="http://websmush.com/google-maps-widget-plugin-review/">Web Smush</a>
+* one of 3 best map plugins by <a href="http://torquemag.io/the-3-best-map-plugins-for-wordpress/">The Torque Mag</a>
+* "an easier way to add Google maps to your site" says <a href="http://www.wpbeginner.com/wp-tutorials/how-to-add-google-maps-in-wordpress/">WP Beginner</a>
+* <a href="http://designscrazed.org/wordpress-google-map-plugins/">Design Crazed</a> puts in on the top 20 Google maps list
+* <a href="http://www.inkthemes.com/easily-integrate-google-map-in-your-wordpress-themes-widget-area/09/">InkThemes</a> shows how easy it is to use GMW
+* <a href="http://www.indexwp.com/google-maps-widget/">IndexWP</a> calls it a "handy map plugin"

 **Translators (thank you!)**

 * English - original :)
 * Swedish - Sofia Asklund
 * Spanish - Jesus Garica
-* Croatian - Gordan
+* Croatian - Gordan from <a href="http://www.webfactoryltd.com/">Web factory Ltd</a>
 * German - Karimba
 * French - Karimba
 * Chinese simplified  - Wyeoh
 * Chinese traditional - Wyeoh
 * Dutch - Arno
 * Ukrainian - Victor Shutovskiy
+* Serbian - Ogi Djuraskovic from <a href="http://firstsiteguide.com/">FirstSiteGuide</a>

 == Installation ==